 Activity Is collaboration appropriate?
 Summary Notes Yes!
 You are encouraged to discuss the content & notes with other students.
 However, the notes/reflections you submit should represent your own work.
 Group Work Yes!
-You will be working on these activities collaboratively & will have just one submission from the entire group for each activity/assignment.
+You will be working on these activities collaboratively.
 Homework Yes!
 You are encouraged to discuss the homework with others in your class.
 However, the homework you submit should represent your own work.
 Reflections No, the reflections are designed to support you as a unique learner.
 They will serve you best if you complete them based on your own individual experience.
 Quizzes No, these quizzes should be entirely your own work.
 It is not appropriate to discuss the questions with ANYONE inside or outside the class.
 Students who post to any web environment (such as Chegg/Course Hero) will be reported to The Office of Students Rights & Responsibilities.
 You will also receive an automatic zero on the assignment.
 Final Exam No, the final exam should be entirely your own work.
 It is not appropriate to discuss the questions with ANYONE inside or outside the class.
-Students who post to any web environment (such as Chegg/Course Hero) will be reported to The Office of Students Rights & Responsibilities.
+Students who post to any web environment (such as Chegg/Course Hero) will be reported to

+The Office of Students Rights & Responsibilities.
 You will also receive an automatic zero on the assignment.